Didas-git/lilybird/packages/docs/src/content/docs/guides/creating-handler.md

 A slash command handler is fairly similar to an event handler.
 The only difference is that you need to push the data to Discord using the REST API.

 :::danger
-For the sake of this example we will be hardcoding a token and client id.
+For the sake of this example, we will be hardcoding a token and client ID.
-There are better ways of doing this, but they will be covered in another section.
+There are better ways of doing this, but, they will be covered in another section.
 :::

 We will be using the following structure for our slash commands: